DanielHeath/daniel.heath.cc/_posts/2013-02-11-push-vs-pull.md

 Spending time on improving tools so the whole team benefits no longer requires putting aside 'your' work.

 Did it make all our problems go away?
 Of course not.

 Would it work with 15-20 developers?
-I would love to find out.
+I would love to find out (we had 6-10 at various times on the project, with 0-2 testers).

 We shipped more software after the change, and our users were thrilled.